 If you have a polymorphism for the gene CYP1A2 guess what, your metabolism of caffeine will be hindered.
 You have a slower half life and therefore probably feeling that little bit more anxious with your morning cuppa if you are a regular consumer.

 So you may be out there having the same amount of coffee as your best friend but reacting to it completely differently.
 You’ve probably heard of those who say, I even smell coffee and I don’t sleep, this is probably due to their genes.

-To determine your caffeine half life you can delve into your genetics and complete a DNA test which we offer in the studio, however it's not the only way to determine the relationship you have week coffee & it's affects on your anxiety.
+To determine your caffeine half life you can delve into your genetics and complete a DNA test which we offer in the studio, however it’s not the only way to determine the relationship you have week coffee & its effects on your anxiety.

 How much is too much?

-In clinic I recommend all patients have a week off coffee and see how they respond eg. improved sleep, less anxiety, less agitation, improved concentration, improved digestive function?
+In clinic, I recommend all patients have a week off coffee and see how they respond eg. improved sleep, less anxiety, less agitation, improved concentration, improved digestive function?
 Or no change and you just feel a little more tired?
-It's not until we test our body off coffee that we know our reaction on coffee.
+It’s not until we test our body off coffee that we know our reaction to coffee.

 After a period of time without we then encourage you to slowly introduce it again to find that ‘sweet spot’ of coffee consumption that does not cause a negative response.